intellectivelab/docs.intellectivelab.com/_docs/unity-react/components/indicator.md

 ---
 # Unity Components - Indicator

-Charts are UI components designed for graphical representation of different metrics.
+Indicators are UI components designed for graphical representation of different metrics.

-If the metric is empty, `-` will be shown below the indicator title with `No Data To Display` Tooltip:
+If the metric is empty, `-` will be shown below the indicator title with `No Data To Display` tooltip:

 ![Empty indicator](indicator/images/empty-indicator.png)